Verse 3: To rely on solitude, along with class notes for part 1, is here.

 Dilgo Khyentse continues his instruction: once you’ve decided you’re in, and placed yourself in solitude, “Turn your mind inward, identify your defects, rid yourself of them, and develop all your inherent good qualities.”
 More on this is coming up in verse 6, but for now, if you’d like more instructions on how to go about identifying and taming your strongest emotional affliction, Gampopa offers them in the meditation paramita chapter of Ornament of Precious Liberation.

 We also talked in class about Dilgo Khyentse’s observation that “the essence of learning is reflection, and the essence of reflection is meditation.”
 Tibetans seem to use the word ngo.wo, or essence, more often and in different contexts than we tend to in English, so it’s a word that is sometimes hard to unpack.
 What is meant here?
 Among the ideas from class participants: study naturally leads to contemplation because we naturally think about and analyze what we read or hear; and contemplation naturally leads to meditation, because at some point we run up against the limit of intellectual analysis, and the mind naturally quiets to let our experience sink in.
 Similarly, contemplation deepens our understanding of what we read or hear, and meditation deepens our understanding of what we contemplate.
 One participant suggested the analogy of wringing water out of a washcloth—contemplation “wrings” the meaning out of what we study, and meditation “wrings” the meaning out of our contemplation.
-We don’t know if this is exactly what Dilgo Khyentse meant, but we can continue to study this sentence (reread his words), contemplate it (through analysis), and meditate on it (quiet our mind, rest in awareness, and let the meaning, along with our own nature, reveal itself).
+We don’t know if this is exactly what Dilgo Khyentse meant, but –based on verse 3 itself — with continued study of this sentence (reread his words), contemplation (through analysis), and meditation (quiet our mind, rest in awareness, and let the meaning, along with our own nature, reveal itself), it will naturally become clear.

 Contemplation: Verse 3: See above.
 Verse 4: Pay attention to reminders of impermanence as you encounter them throughout your day.
 Gampopa suggests we tune into the cycles of day and night, the changing seasons, and moment-to-moment impermanence.
 What might you do to lessen attachment before death — the Great Reminder – inevitably comes (with or without warning)?